Zoomo aims to clean up last-mile delivery with One utility ebike

-Zoomo doesn't specify the actual hub motor that's paired with the low-maintenance belt drive here, but fleet managers can set the Z1 to Class 2 for motor assist up to 20 mph (32km/h) or Class 3 for up to 28 mph (45 km/h) electronically.
-And the ebike has mobile connectivity for remote monitoring and GPS tracking, too.
+Zoomo specs the One with a 750-W rear-hub motor that's paired with the low-maintenance belt drive, and fleet managers can set the cargo ebike to Class 2 for motor assist up to 20 mph (32km/h) or Class 3 for up to 28 mph (45 km/h) electronically.
+And the Z1 has mobile connectivity for remote monitoring and GPS tracking, too.

 Removable battery options start with a 1 kWh unit that's slotted into the downtube, and go up from there – with the idea being that this ebike will last a full working day on a single charge.